moniac/srp_lynda/README.md

 var highscore = (one > two) ? one : two

-while loop is vaak efficienter dan een for loop.
+while loop is usually more efficient compared to a for loop

-do while loop zal de code altijd minimaal 1 keer uitvoeren
+a do while loop while always do the loop atleast once

-for loop brengt alles samen
+a for loop brings everything together

-break stopt de loop compleet, continue restart het weer
+break stops the loop, continue has it keep going

 javascript start met het scannen van al je code inclusief je functions voordat het ook maar iets runt, wat betekent dat je functions gebruikt kunnen worden voordat ze aangemaakt zijn, maar het is netter om de juiste volgorde te hanteren.

+Javascript scans all of the code on start, including the functions before executing anything, which means that you can use functions before they have even been made, but it's nicer to stick to the order

 Je kan functies aanroepen voordat ze aangemaakt zijn, dus een functie declaratie kan bovenaan staan wat fijner is voor readability. (hoisting)

-Het netste is om ze bovenaan te doen.
+You can call functions above function declarations, this might be nice for readability.
+(Hoisting)

 Je MOET functies aanroepen na dat je het aanmaakt, als je het wilt gebruiken.
 Je doet de naam van de functie en dan () er achter.